Patriot Games (film): Development and casting

 Viacom tried to option the rights for an ABC television adaptation of Patriot Games after the release of the novel in 1987.
-However, Tom Clancy got into a legal dispute over whether he had retained the character in his deal for the U.S. Naval Institute to publish the previous novel in the series The Hunt for Red October.
-In 1988, during the pre-production of the film adaptation of The Hunt for Red October, Paramount Pictures issued another lawsuit claiming that it had purchased the rights to the character of Jack Ryan with its $455,000 contract to adapt The Hunt for Red October and that the ABC adaptation could not move forward.
-Although Tom Clancy's attorney Robert Yodelman disputed Paramount's claim to full character rights, the lawsuit led to the project's cancellation.
+However, Tom Clancy got into a legal dispute over whether he had retained the rights to the character in his deal for the U.S. Naval Institute to publish the previous novel in the series The Hunt for Red October.
+In 1988, during the pre-production of the film adaptation of The Hunt for Red October, Paramount Pictures filed a lawsuit claiming that it had purchased the rights to the character of Jack Ryan with its $455,000 contract to adapt The Hunt for Red October and that the ABC adaptation could not move forward.
+Although Clancy's attorney Robert Yodelman disputed Paramount's claim to full character rights, the lawsuit led to the project's cancellation.
 After the release of The Hunt for Red October, Paramount Pictures paid $2.5 million for the rights to Patriot Games and Clear and Present Danger.

 The actors who played Jack and Caroline Ryan in The Hunt for Red October, Alec Baldwin and Gates McFadden, did not appear in the film.
 Baldwin was in negotiations to reprise his role, but committed to perform in A Streetcar Named Desire on Broadway after filming on Patriot Games was delayed by two months.
 In 2011, Baldwin claimed the role was recast due to David Kirkpatrick forcing him to choose between performing in A Streetcar Named Desire or agreeing to an open-ended clause relating to dates for the first sequel.
 Baldwin further claimed this occurred after a famous actor, widely believed to be the film's eventual star Harrison Ford, offered to play Ryan.
 Ford was favored by both the studio and the director John McTiernan due to a large debt the studio owed to him from Harold Becker's unproduced action-historical film Night Ride Down, a film set around a Brotherhood of Sleeping Car Porters strike in the 1930s, which was cancelled due to the early 1990s recession, and cost-cutting script changes Ford disagreed with.
-McTiernan had originally desired Ford in the role in the first film and confirmed that "there was a great deal of scheming that went on to push Alec out of that part."
-Kirkpatrick responded to Baldwin's claims by saying that negotiations with him to reprise the role had already broken due to his insistence on script approval.
+(Note: Attributed to multiple sources:) McTiernan had originally desired Ford in the role in the first film and confirmed that "there was a great deal of scheming that went on to push Alec out of that part."
+Kirkpatrick responded to Baldwin's claims by saying that negotiations with him to reprise the role had already broken down due to his insistence on script approval.
 Ford signed a $9 million three-picture contract to play Ryan after Baldwin's departure.